USTC-StarTeam/MF-GSLAE/README.md

-# Implement of TOIS submission
+# Source Code Implement of TOIS2024
+MF-GSLAE: A Multi-Factor User Representation Pre-training Framework for Dual-Target Cross-Domain Recommendation

 Our model file is in `recbole_cdr/model/cross_domain_recommender/mfgslae.py`